 Define who is to be considered “Family”

-On a similar note, it's also important to define who is considered "family" under your bereavement policy and what bereavement leave is granted based on the family member in question.
+On a similar note, it's also important to define who is considered "family" under your bereavement policy.
+In addition, what bereavement leave is granted based on the family member in question.

-Keep in mind that people may have different responsibilities depending on who passed away and a devastating loss to one person may be less devastating to someone else--it depends on the relationship.
+Keep in mind that people may have different responsibilities depending on who passed away.
+A devastating loss to one person may be less devastating to someone else--it depends on the relationship.

 Define who is considered family and consider making adjustments in the case of friendships or pets.
 Everyone's family is different, and these losses can be just as devastating as losses in the nuclear family.

 Once you have your policy, you're ready to share it with your employees.
 The best way to do this is to write an employee handbook and share it on a resources database.